 Duration: 14 weeks (the summer season) – 28 weeks (including set up and take down of the park)

-Dates: Late May to early September each year 27th May – 9th September 2020.
+Dates: Late May to early September each year.
+Now taking bookings for 2021 season.
 Earlier and later arrivals are possible.

 Arrival day: Wednesday